RakhithJK/libarchive-libarchive-wiki/Filenames.md

 * The "_raw" and "_utf8" methods on the entry object are new and can be implemented immediately as specified.

-* TODO:  The "_w" methods will disappear in libarchive 4.
-How should they behave now?
+* The current "_w" methods will disappear in libarchive 4.
+TODO: How should they behave now?

+* TODO: `archive_entry_pathname` above behaves differently than today.
+How do we resolve that?

 * TODO:  How should other methods behave now?
 In libarchive 4?

 * TODO:  What about user name, group name?

+* TODO:  I've long wanted to add a "Comment" field to the archive entry object.
+Can we assert UTF-8 for that?